jjfrackowiak/ML-client-attrition-prediction/README.md

 # ML-client-attrition-prediction
 Repository dedicated to predicting client attrition with ML models.
-It has been developed as a final project for ML classes on Data Science and Business Analytics programme (Faculty of Economics, University of Warsaw)
+It has been developed as a final project for ML classes on Data Science and Business Analytics programme (Faculty of Economics, University of Warsaw).
+XGBoost classifier achieved an ex equo 1st place in a competition of models comparing balanced accuracy on unseen test set.

 The notebook contains all neccessary stages for classificaition models development:
 1. Data Preprocessing (Encoding, Imputation, Feature Engineering, Scaling, EDA)